openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

 Create an Account
 ==================

-You create, or register, an edx.org or Edge account on the account registration page.
+You create, or register, an edx.org or edX Edge account on the account registration page.
+For edx.org, you can also register from the edX mobile app.

 To register an account on edx.org or edX Edge, follow these steps.

 .. note::
   When you register an account, you specify a username that will represent you throughout the edx.org or edX Edge site.
-Course team members and other learners only see your username.
+Course team members and other learners see only your username.
 You cannot change your username after you create your account.
 EdX recommends that you select your username carefully.

 #.
 Go to the edx.org or edX Edge registration page.

-   * For edx.org, go to https://courses.edx.org/register.
+   * For edx.org, go to https://courses.edx.org/register or open the edX mobile app.
    * For edX Edge, go to https://edge.edx.org/register.
    * If you received an email invitation for a course, follow the instructions in the email message to go to the correct registration page.